 — --Sir Joshua Reynolds

 Watercolors are relatively inexpensive and require less time to complete a picture so they are my medium of choice.
-Because I was working mostly with beginners, I decided not to spend the extra money on archival quality paper, and bought a cheaper grade wood-pulp paper.
-Yes, it will yellow with age but the seniors don’t mind and the city can afford to supply it.
+Because I was working mostly with beginners, I decided not to spend the extra money on archival quality paper and bought a cheaper grade wood-pulp paper.
+Yes, it will yellow with age but the seniors don’t mind and the city program can afford to supply it.

 2. Bring The Paper Drawn And Ready To Paint

-In the beginning, I tried to teach the elderly to draw their own picture but they lacked the experience and the confidence.
+In the beginning, I tried to teach the elderly to draw their own picture but they lacked the experience and confidence.
 The entire hour was taken up in the drawing process and no one had time to paint.
 Those seniors who already know how to draw probably won't be taking an "art therapy" class.
 Those who will benefit most probably don't know the first thing about drawing.
 I realized early on that it was the painting part that gave them the most pleasure and therapeutic effects, not the drawing.
 That's when I started drawing the pictures at home.
 I'll explain how I did this below.

 “Art’s whatever you choose to frame.”